skip navigation

 Play it Again Sports

 or loan gear from CIHA.
 They will be sure to get you a Mite package that has all the safety gear your child will need and they'll make sure all the sizes fit to ensure your child is safe.
-Contact Colt Asmussen below for help with loaner equipment.
+Contact our Equipment Coordinator below for help with loaner equipment.